 The Major Concentration World Religions offers students a broad introduction to the study of the world's major religions, with the possibility for concentration in a student's specific areas of interest.
 Developing an understanding of methods and problems in comparative approaches to the academic study of religion will be encouraged.

-will be encouraged.

-Required Course (3 credits)

 RELG 456 (3) Theories of Religion

-33 credits, no more than 12 of which may be taken at the 200 level, selected with the following specifications:
+33 credits, no more than 12 of which may be tak5e4.239knof R5